riscv-software-src/riscv-tests/benchmarks/readme.txt

    about how to write assembly in C here: http://gcc.gnu.org/onlinedocs/gcc/Extended-Asm.html

- + If you look at the example benchmarks you will see that I have two important macros HOST_DEBUG and VERIFY.
-Use HOST_DEBUG to compile the benchmark on your host workstation (ie use standard gcc on Athena/Linux box) and then debug the benchmark.
-Since you are using standard gcc you can use printf's to make sure that your benchmark actually works before trying it out on your RISCV processor.

  + Debugging C compiled code on the RISCV processor is a real pain.
 It is hard to associate the assembly with the C code and there is no debugger.
 So if you encounter a bug in your processor when running a C